QGEP/docs/en/admin-guide/interlis-io/index.rst

 .. figure:: images/selection_export.png

-The export tools is capable of exporting label positions for different scales.
+The export tool is capable of exporting label positions for different scales.
 You can choose which scales you are interested in exporting by selected/deselecting them.

 You can also change the angle for horizontal text in INTERLIS if your target system has another convention than INTERLIS.

 Then, confirm the dialog and choose where to save the `.xtf` file.

+.. note:: The export model name will be added to your filename that you choose. export.xtf will become export_DSS_2015_LV95.xtf

 .. note:: Note that windows file pathes with empty strings in the directory path or filename are not supported at the moment.